iotaledger/wasp/articles/docs/accounts.md

 ## Node fees

-The retainment of node fees uses on-chain accounts following this logic:
+The node fees are charged by using the following logic:

 - if fees are enabled, they are accrued to the on-chain account of `ChainOwnerID`, the _agent ID_ that represents the owner of the chain.
 - if fees are disabled, the request tokens (1 mandatory token contained in each request) are always accrued to the on-chain account controlled by the sender of the request.
-  The requester may withdraw at any time.
-If never withdrawn and deposited separately, the account will contain a number of iotas equal to the numebr of requests sent by that requester.
+  The requester may withdraw it at any time.